factcast/factcast/factcast-site/documentation/content/setup/examples/grpc-config-basicauth.md

 On the server, in order to provide downward compatibility, security is disabled by default (this will change in the future, mongoDB taught us well).
 Once security is enabled, non-authenticated users will not be allowed to work with the grpc factstore anymore.

-There are three roles a client can take:

-* not authenticated (will be rejected)
-* authenticated and authorized to read only access
-* authenticated and authorized for full access (same as with security disabled)

-The distinction of fullAccess vs readOnly comes in handy for instance in System Integration, where a downstream subsystem consumes published facts from upstream, but is not allowed to write into the upstream's FactCast by any means.

-In order to enable security, a Bean of type `CredentialConfiguration` must be defined.
-This is done either by providing one in your FactCast Server's context, or by using the dead-simple approach to put a `factcast-security.json` on the root of your classpath to deserialize it from there.
-The catch with this simple approach of course is, *that credentials are stored in plain* in the server's classpath, but remember it is just a dead-simple approach to get you started.
+In order to enable security, a Bean of type `AuthenticationConfig` must be defined.
+This is done either by providing one in your FactCast Server's context, or by using the dead-simple approach to put a `factcast-access.json` on the root of your classpath to deserialize it from there.
+The catch with this simple approach of course is, *that credentials are stored in plaintext* in the server's classpath, but remember it is just a dead-simple approach to get you started.

 The contents of this file might look like:

 ```
 {
-	"fullAccess": [
+	"accounts": [
 		{
-			"name": "pinky",
-			"password": "narf"
+			"id": "brain",
+			"secret": "world",
+			"roles": [
+				"anything"
+			]
 		},
 		{
-			"name": "brain",
-			"password": "zort"
+			"id": "pinky",
+			"secret": "narf",
+			"roles": [
+				"anything","limited"
+			]
 		},
+		{
+			"id": "snowball",
+			"secret": "grim",
+			"roles": [
+				"readOnlyWithoutAudit"
+			]
+		}
 	],
-	"readOnlyAccess": [
+	"roles": [
 		{
-			"name": "snowball",
-			"password": "BillGrates"
+			"id": "anything",
+			"read": {
+				"include":["*"]
+			},
+			"write": {
+				"include":["*"]
 			}
+		},
+		{
+			"id": "limited",
+			"read": {
+				"include":["*"],
+				"exclude":["secret"]
+			},
+			"write": {
+				"exclude":["audit*"]
+			}
+		},
+		{
+			"id": "readOnlyWithoutAudit",
+			"read": {
+				"include":["*"],
+				"exclude":["audit*","secret"]
+			}
+		}
 	]
 }

 ```

-Where `pinky` & `brain` are authorized to use the full FactStore's functionality whereas `snowball` can only read, but not change anything.
+Where `pinky` & `brain` are authorized to use the full FactStore's functionality (with 'pinky' not being able to write to namespaces that start with 'audit') whereas `snowball` can only read everything but 'audit'-namespaces, but not write anything.

+Note, there is no fancy wildcard handling other than a trailing '*'.

 see module [examples/factcast-example-server-basicauth](https://github.com/factcast/factcast/tree/master/factcast-examples/factcast-example-server-basicauth) for an example